LSAT Frequently Asked Questions

-You will have access until the second LSAT exam following your course.
+For all other courses you will have access until the second LSAT exam following your course.
 For example, if you are taking a class in preparation for the June LSAT, your access will expire following the September/October LSAT.
 After that point, you can call PowerScore at (800) 545-1750 to pay a fee to receive additional access for one more testing period.

 Why are there so many lecture hours in the PowerScore LSAT Course?

 When our course was originally designed, we listed the essential concepts that needed to be taught in order to provide the best possible LSAT preparation.
 Then we constructed a course schedule that allowed us to cover each of these concepts thoroughly.
 For example, most companies spend approximately 7-10 hours covering the Analytical Reasoning section of the LSAT.
 At PowerScore we spend over 20 hours on the Analytical Reasoning section.
 Think of it this way: the LSAT is one of the most important tests you will ever take in your life.
 How well you score on the LSAT will strongly impact your choice of law schools, and ultimately your future earning power.
 Do you really want to take a class where they have to rush through the topics and maybe leave out key concepts?

 Why does PowerScore require all of their instructors to score 170 or higher on an actual administered LSAT?